smakaka400/GCP-tweet-dashboard/README.md

 ## Improvements

 Improvements that could be made in future iterations include:
-* Updating visuals of the dashboard
+* Updating formatting of tweets and visuals of the dashboard
 * Streamlining the deployment process
 * Limiting the amount of data stored in BigQuery and Cloud Storage